 (2) Where information or additional information required by the Certification Council is not submitted by the applicant within the time specified and provided that the time has not been extended by the Certification Council, the application shall be deemed to have been abandoned and withdrawn and the fee paid shall not be recoverable.

 (3) The appointment of evaluation lab on the complete application in all aspects by the Applicant shall be made within a period of thirty (30) days.
-In case of a delay, the Certification Certification Council shall, in writing, inform the Applicant of the reasons for the delay and take reasonable steps to expedite the decision.
+In case of a delay, the Certification Council shall, in writing, inform the Applicant of the reasons for the delay and take reasonable steps to expedite the decision.

 Decision by the Certification Council: - (1) The Certification Council shall take decision on the application based on the evaluation report submitted by the Evaluation Lab within 60 (sixty) days.
 Certification Council has the right to accept or reject the evaluation report.
 In case of rejection the Certification Council shall inform the applicant in writing the reason for rejection.